cascadiajs/2014.cascadiajs.com/proposals/teaching_400_people_js.md

+# Lessons from teaching 400 people to program JS, and the implications for a world where the number of developers is about to double over the next decade.

 Between 2012 & 2014, for supplemental income while working on a startup, I taught about 400 people JavaScript.
 From 150 elementary school students to a roomful of Java engineers at GE, I'll be talking about reflections on that path.
 We need more JS'ers.
 Here's how to do that, whether it's someone